Former Lloyds Banking Group CIO: Your days as a 'fixer' are long gone

 “We did a cloud implementation strategy, migrating our apps to [IBM’s] platform,” he said.
 Then as a result of that, we got some of the service into IBM.
 This is where you try to also create cost efficiency in your organisation, and upscale," he says.

 Mahjour also ensured that all the appropriate procedures completed due to the need for Lloyds to be 'very transparent' in a regulated market that is considered vital to the UK's economy.
+At the time, Lloyds also partnered with Publicis Sapient for digital transformation.

 This type of scrutiny and pressure is part and parcel of the job, he says.